 Avoiding a trial may be out of your control, depending on your spouse and the contentiousness of the divorce.
 So, here are five other mistakes to avoid, according to Nolo:

 If you look at each asset or source of income separately, it will be difficult to get the big picture and to consider important factors such as taxes, inflation, and more.
-You will need to look at the overall financial picture in order to get a fair settlement.
+You will need to look at the overall financial picture to get a fair settlement.

 Even if you agree to split any credit card or other unsecured debt in the divorce settlement, the credit card company won’t care if there is a lapse.
 They will come after the person whose name is on the card.
 If you’re able to pay off this debt before the divorce, it will make the situation easier.

 These retirement plans have value today, even if you can’t access them until retirement.
-Make sure you’re given your fair share as the spouse.
+Make sure you’ve given your fair share as the spouse.
 This may require the help of an actuary to figure out the amount.

 If your spouse dies or becomes disabled, make sure there is language in the plan that ensures you will still get paid.